Preface

 Tri-Omni

 The non-contingent being cannot be composed of parts, because a composite being is contingent upon its parts.
 So, it must be absolutely simple (06).
 That is, when we say this being is “one, immutable, immaterial, eternal, and essence,” these do not describe multiple “building blocks,” like pieces of a puzzle adding up to a complete puzzle.
-Rather, they all nominally describe one selfsame substance.
-Now this being is the principle by which all contingent things exist, and is in this sense present to all contingent beings.
+Rather, they all nominally describe one selfsame substance, like how pure white light refracts many colors through a prism without being reducible to them, or how one king’s ultimate authority is expressed through many administrators.
+Now this being is the principle by which all contingent things exist, and is thereby present to all contingent beings.
 But because the non-contingent being is simple – selfsame through-and-through – it is wholly present to all contingent beings, whether the smallest particle or the entire set, and present to its whole self.
 So, it is omnipresent (07).

 Power is the ability to act upon something else.
 An agent’s power is greater the more it has of the form by which it acts.
 For example, the hotter a thing, the greater its power to give heat; if it had infinite heat, it would have infinite power to give heat.
 This being necessarily acts through its own nature, as proven above.
 But it is one with its nature, and thus both must be infinite.
 Likewise, this being’s power must be infinite, so it is omnipotent.
 Does omnipotence mean the power to instantiate incoherent concepts, such as a square circle?
 No; because a contradiction does not have a nature compatible with existence.
 It is not that this being fails to create contradictions; rather, it is that contradictions fail to be possible (08).